RickStrahl/Westwind.QueueMessageManager/Readme.md

-#Westwind.QueueMessageManager
+#Westwind.QueueMessaging
 ####.NET Library to provide a simple, two-way messaging queue for enabling offloading of long running operations to other processes/machines####
+This .NET library provides a simple and easy to implement mechanism for  offloading async processing for long running or CPU intensive tasks, to other processes or threads or even for processing on remote machines.

+Unlike traditional queue services though this implementation allows for two-way messaging between the client and the async processing server, to allow for progress information, cancelling and completion information.
+So unlike traditional Queues which only let you pop items of the queue, this library lets both client and server have access to the updated message item that allows for the two-way communication.

-This .NET library provides a simple and easy to implement mechanism for  offloading async processing for long running or CPU intensive tasks.
-It also provides two-way status and progress messaging.
-The library uses a SQL Server table to hold the 'message' information and processing instructions that can be accessed repeatedly by both the client and server to provide two way communication during processing of a message.
+The library uses a database server table to hold the 'message'  information and processing instructions that can be accessed repeatedly by both the client and server to provide two way communication during processing of a message.
+Messages are guaranteed to be picked up only once, and then are made available to both client and server to allow for status update information and for reading the actual message data.

 The message data is generic so, you can pass any kind of string or string serializable data as input or receive it as result output.
 The message structure also supports